-Archibald Iratus lived in an austere turn-of-the-century house on Jungfrugatan, in Östermalm, Stockholm.
-It was extraordinarily difficult to find it, and I could wander around for a long time before I saw the unnumbered gate.
-Once last winter I even gave up and went home.
-It was as if the house itself or the entrance moved at will, among the similar gates; and it was extremely difficult even for a person with a good sense of place to find it.
-Today, however, it was surprisingly easy; I passed the entrance and went up the rickety old elevator to the Iratus floor.
+Archibald Iratus lived in an austere turn-of-the-century house along Jungfrugatan in Östermalm.
+A curious peculiarity of the address was its diffuse location.
+I could wander around for a long time before I found the unnumbered gate, and once last winter I even gave up and went home.
+It was as if the house itself or the door moved at will, as if you entered an involuntary dream state and lost your bearings.
+But it didn’t happen every time, today it was surprisingly easy; I passed the entrance and went up in the rickety old elevator to the Iratus floor.

 It was said that he owned the whole building, maybe the whole block, and lived on one of the classic floors himself, renting out the rest.
 The old man was a perpetual 70-year-old, and had looked the same for decades, but was probably older than that.
 He was known, in short, as the Count.
 Everyone who was part of Stockholm’s inner circles knew who he was.